dylannnn/ncss/VARIABLES.md

 Gradients
 ---------

-The gradient palette is based on the color palette:
+The gradient palette is based on the defined color palette:

 <pre>
 :root